 Where to buy Tether

-Tether isn’t the only stablecoin on the market, and given the uncertainty and questions surrounding USDT, crypto enthusiasts may look to one of those competitors for a safe store of value.
-Cryptocurrencies to watch include:
+Tether isn’t the only stable-coin on the market, and given the uncertainty and questions surrounding USDT, crypto enthusiasts may look to one of those competitors for a safe store of value.
+Cryptourrencies to watch include:

 - TrueUSD (TUSD).
 This USD-backed stablecoin allows users to exchange USD directly with an escrow account, with smart contracts used to ensure a 1:1 parity between TrueUSD and USD in the accounts.

 - Dai (DAI).
-A cryptocurrency that has its price stabilized against the value of the US dollar, Dai is created by the Dai Stablecoin System that runs on Ethereum.
+A cryptocurrency that has its price stabilised against the value of the USD, Dai is created by the Dai Stablecoin System that runs on Ethereum.

 - kUSD (KUSD).
-Kowala’s kUSD is a stable currency pegged to USD and features stability algorithms that adjust the currency’s supply based on its price relative to USD.
+Kowala’s kUSD is a stable currency pegged to the USD, and features stability algorithms that adjust the currency’s supply based on its price relative to the USD.